 - HACs can be used as vectors in transfer of new genes, studying their expression and mammalian chromosomal function can also be elucidated using these microchrosomes in mammalian system.

 Other Types of Vectors

-All vectors may be used for cloning and are therefore cloning vectors, but there are also vectors designed specially for cloning, while others may be designed specifically for other purposes, such as transcription and protein expression.
+All vectors may be used for cloning and are therefore cloning vectors, but there are also vectors designed especially for cloning, while others may be designed specifically for other purposes, such as transcription and protein expression.

-Vectors designed specifically for the expression of the transgene in the target cell are called expression vectors, and generally have a promoter sequence that drives expression of the transgene.
-Expression vectors produce proteins through the transcription of the vector’s insert followed by translation of the mRNA produced.
+Vectors designed specifically for the expression of the transgene in the target cell are called expression vectors, and generally have a promoter sequence that drives the expression of the transgene.
+Expression vectors produce proteins through the transcription of the vector’s insert followed by a translation of the mRNA produced.